mpettersson/InterviewReview/InterviewReview.md

 ----------------------
 - Never Give Up.
 - Always state all assumptions, take a second to ask if assumptions are OK.
-- Always create/draw examples, even if it looks easy, find all of the corner cases before you code anything.
+- Always create/draw examples, even if it looks easy, find ALL corner cases before you code anything.
+- Work through ONE FULL example to better understand relationships/properties/gotchas.
 - Think out loud, wonder out loud, explain thought process.
 - Always give a naive/brute force solution first (so you have something), then attempt optimal solution.
-- Separate code into different methods; it's easier to work with, and it's better to finish defining methods and SOME code than not finishing ALL code in a massive method.
+- Decompose!
+Separate code into different methods; it's easier to work with, and it's better to finish defining methods
+   and SOME code than not finishing ALL code in a massive method.
+- When stuck:
+  - Remember, optimization problems are DP or Greedy!
+  - Try abstracting then mapping the unknown problem to variations of problems you know.
+  - Can you solve the inverse of the problem?
-- For questions about languages, if you don't know, admit you don't remember, but offer to try and figure it out by using code examples and/or trying to remember past examples.
+  - (Language Questions) Admit you don't remember, but offer to try and figure it out by using code examples and/or trying to remember past examples.
-- Optimize when done (or stuck).
+- When Done:
+  - Optimize.